Manuel Canini

 Manuel Canini (born 22 August 1993) is an Italian footballer who plays as a forward for Vis Pesaro.

 Career

 Cesena

-Born in Rimini, Romagna Canini started his career at Romagna team A.C.
-Cesena.
+Born in Rimini, Romagna Canini started his career at Romagna team AC Cesena.
 He received his only national call-up from U16 team in March 2009.
 On 23 July 2009 F.C.
 Internazionale Milano bought him from Cesena in co-ownership deal for €220,000.
 In January 2010 Canini returned to Cesena and the temporary deal (as well as co-ownership) was renewed in June 2010, and again in June (co-ownership) and August 2011 (temporary deal).

 In June 2012 Inter gave up its portion on Canini to Cesena for a peppercorn of €500.
 In the summer transfer window he left for Santarcangelo, re-joining former Cesena team-mate Thomas Fabbri and Alessandro Saporetti.

 Canini made his first team debut in 2012–13 Coppa Italia Lega Pro.
 He also played the next two cup matches as well as in 2012–13 Lega Pro Seconda Divisione.